 Christmas and COVID: these two words have the potential of being an emotional knockout.
 This year, Christmas brings a whole sleigh loaded with emotional baggage.
 Everyone has been navigating the COVID-19 pandemic differently, depending on many factors; such as what health concerns you may have, the financial situation you might be in, or your overall mental wellness.
 One thing that everyone can probably agree on is that this holiday season will bring change and new experiences.
-For many, holiday get-togethers have been limited in size, changed to an online format or been canceled completely.
+For many, holiday get-togethers have been limited in size, changed to an online format or been cancelled completely.
 Families who live in different cities, provinces or countries may not have the ability to reunite which can lead to intensified feelings of isolation.

-Outside of the pandemic however, the holidays are not always happy occasions.
+Outside of the pandemic, however, the holidays are not always happy occasions.
 Many people struggle with feelings of loss, stress, depression, anxiety or isolation during this time of year.
 The COVID-19 pandemic can add another layer to these challenges.
 There is hope though!
 Through resiliency and creativity, we can conquer the COVID Christmas.

 Here are a few helpful tips: